How To Behave On Set

 Shooting the Right Way

 During that time, only the actors and the director are actively working.
-Everybody else — especially the department keys — are watching.
+Everybody else — especially the department keys — is watching.
 They are examining how the blocking of the scene will affect their work.
-If there’s a potential problem they can discuss after the actors are released to go into wardrobe, hair and makeup.
+If there’s a potential problem they can discuss it after the actors are released to go into wardrobe, hair, and makeup.

 Occasionally there will be changes that need to be made in the blocking because of technical issues.
 When the cast arrives back on set, after the lighting is done, the rehearsal can incorporate all of those changes much easier — because everyone has worked on the original conception.

 The rehearsal is also where you can do the actual fine-tuning — where the edges of the frame are set so the boom operator doesn’t invade the frame, for instance.
-But spending the 15-30 minutes that it will take to block out the scene ahead of time will make each of the ensuing steps easier
+By spending 15-30 minutes to block out a scene ahead of time, you will make each of the following steps easier and more efficient.

 Lockdown